product-os/flowzone/README.md

 As long as versioning is not explicitly disabled via `disable_versioning` then Flowzone will attempt run [balena-versionist](https://github.com/product-os/balena-versionist) directly on the PR's source.

 If you have [VersionBot3](https://github.com/apps/versionbot3) installed it will be ignored as far as versioning is concerned, so no need to disable it.

+### Docs

+If you have an `npm run doc` script then it will automatically be run and the generated `docs` folder will be published to a `docs` branch for github pages use.

 ## Customization